niharika2701/Docs/docs/OnDemand/dashboard.md

 ## Allocations
-Shows the Service Unit (SU) allocation for each account you belong to: SUs used vs. your total quota, the percent consumed, and how many SUs you personally have used.
+Shows the Service Unit (SU) allocation for each account you belong to: SUs used vs. your total quota, the percent consumed, and how many SUs you have used.
-Click an account to open the full **Allocations Usage** dashboard (see the Jobs section).

 ## Storage
 Shows your storage usage and quota for each filesystem.
 Each row has a **Browse** button that opens that location in the file manager, and